arctouch-viniciusmoraes/esl-flearnco/esl-flearnco/flearnco/README.md

 ## Project setup

-In the project directory, you can run:
+In the project directory, after cloning, you can run:

+### `yarn install`

+Installs the project setup.

 ### `yarn start`